WelcomeToCodingWorld/Auto_layout/Demo/AutoLayout-Demo/README.md

 1:<_UIBarBackground: 0x10280a870; frame = (0 -20; 414 64); userInteractionEnabled = NO; layer = <CALayer: 0x1c402f260>>
     2:<UIImageView: 0x10280acc0; frame = (0 0; 414 64); opaque = NO; userInteractionEnabled = NO; layer = <CALayer: 0x1c402f680>>
     2:<UIImageView: 0x10280aee0; frame = (0 64; 414 0); opaque = NO; userInteractionEnabled = NO; layer = <CALayer: 0x1c402f6a0>>

+## SizeToFit
+singleLine:width and height fit if width == 0  {
+    it will be singleLine fit ,no matter what the numberOfLines are set.
+    }else {
+    if numberOfLines ==1 {
+    width and height will both be fit to show singleLine.
+    }else {
+    it will keep width and then fit height to show mutilple line.
+}
+}

+### when has attributedText,singleLine will be height as (textHeight + lineSpacing)